green-kingfisher-1600

 Distribution

-Andean Region: The Green Kingfisher can be found in the Andean region of Colombia, including areas along the eastern and western slopes of the Andes Mountains.
+Andean Region: The Green Kingfisher can be found in the Andean region including areas along the eastern and western slopes of the Andes Mountains.
 Suitable habitats in this region, such as rivers and streams in montane forests and foothills, provide favorable conditions for the presence of Green Kingfishers.

-Eastern Plains (Llanos): The Green Kingfisher is known to inhabit the extensive savannas and wetlands of the Eastern Plains (Llanos) region in Colombia. - This species can be found near rivers, oxbow lakes, and marshes in the flat grassland landscapes characteristic of the Llanos.
+Eastern Plains (Llanos): The Green Kingfisher is known to inhabit the extensive savannas and wetlands of the Eastern Plains (Llanos) region in Colombia.
+This species can be found near rivers, oxbow lakes, and marshes in the flat grassland landscapes characteristic of the Llanos.

 Taxonomy